-Integer part of division MOD Remainder of a division Equal = Not equal <> -1 is TRUE Greater than or equal >= 0 is FALSE <= Less than or equal Less than < Greater than >
+= Equal

+<> Not equal

+>= Greater than or equal -1 is TRUE

+<= Less than or equal 0 is FALSE

+< Less than

+Greater than

+Bit operators

+Arithmetic shift right >> Logical shift right >>> Logical shift left << AND AND OR OR EOR Exclusive OR

+NOT

+NOT

+String operators

-&gt;&gt;&gt; Logical shift right &lt;&lt; Logical shift left AND AND OR OR EOR Exclusive OR NOT NOT + Concatenate two strings eg "HI" + "LO" = "HILO" RIGHT n Take 'n' characters from the right eg "HELLO" RIGHT 2 = "LO" LEN Return eg "HELLO" LEFT 3 = "HEL" n the length of a string eg LEN "HELLO" = 5 STR Conve ert a number into a string eg STR $24 = "24"$ VAL Take the value of a string eg VAL "12" = 12 Where appropriate, type conversions are performed automatically.
++ Concatenate two strings eg "HI" + "LO" = "HILO" RIGHT n Take n characters from the right eg "HELLO" RIGHT 2 = "LO" LEFT n Take n characters from the left eg "HELLO" LEFT 3 = "HEL" LEN Return the length of a string eg LEN "HELLO" = 5

+Conversion

+STR Convert a number into a string eg STR 24 = "24" VAL Take the value of a string eg VAL "12" = 12

+Type conversions

+Where appropriate, type conversions are performed automatically.
 For example, if an integer is subtracted from a string, then the string is evaluated and an integer result is produced ("2"-1 gives the result 1).
 The null string "" is converted to 0 by both the implicit and explicit (VAL) conversions.

 Similarly, integers will be converted to strings if necessary: the expression 1234 LEFT 2 will yield "12".

+Priorities

+The operators have the same relative priorities as their equivalents in BBC BASIC, eg is higher than + which is higher than >, etc.

+Registers

+The script language supports the following registers:

+R0-R9: numeric registers

-The operators have the same relative priorities as their equivalents in BBC BASIC, eg is higher than + which is higher than >, etc. The script language supports the following registers: RO-R9: numeric registe ers R9 is special, and increments automatically every time a character is received (or is typed at the keyboard when the terminal is in local mode). &gt;&gt;&gt; Logica &lt;&lt; Logica AND AND OR OR EOR Exclus NOT NOT + Conca RIGHT n Take ' LEFT n Take ' LEN Return STR Conve VAL Take t Where appropriate, example, if an integer and an integer result i is converted to 0 by both Similarly, integers wil 1234 LEFT 2 will yield " The operators have th BASIC, eg is higher th The script language supp RO-R9: numeric register R9 is special, and incri(or is typed at the keybor
+R9 is special, and increments automatically every time a character is received (or is typed at the keyboard when the terminal is in local mode).

+S0-S4: string registers

+These registers can contain a string up to 20 characters.

+VTstate

+This is a special integer register having the following values:

+- 0 no protocol is selected for the terminal

+- 1 a protocol is selected, but no connection is open

+- 2 a connection is pending

+- 3 a connection is open

+VTlast

-0 S0-S4: string registers 0 These registers can contain a string up to 20 characters.
-VTstate $\widehat{}$ 0 no protocol is selected for the terminal $\cap$ a protocol is selected, but no connection is open a connection is pending $\sim$ 3 a connection is open $\sim$ VTlast 0 This is a special string register containing the last 20 characters received from the remote host (or typed at the keyboard if the terminal is in local mode).
+This is a special string register containing the last 20 characters received from the remote host (or typed at the keyboard if the terminal is in local mode).

 In expressions you can treat the registers just as if they are system variables.
-2 This is because they are temporarily stored in system variables, but only while the current script is the foreground task.
-Consequently: 0 • You must be careful to clear any registers holding sensitive information as soon as you've finished using them, as they're not secure.
-This particularly applies if you're storing a password in a register.
-0 • You can't use registers to pass values between scripts running in different windows, because only one of them can be the foreground task at any one time.
-0 Syntax conventions In the descriptions below, we use these suptay conventions: Cyntax Contonionio $\cap$ Arguments surrounded by [] are optional. $\widehat{}$ Arguments separated by are alternatives. $\widehat{}$ 0 0 VT220 scripts
+This is because they are temporarily stored in system variables, but only while the current script is the foreground task.
+Consequently:

+- You must be careful to clear any registers holding sensitive information as soon as you've finished using them, as they're not secure.
+This particularly applies if you're storing a password in a register. - You can't use registers to pass values between scripts running in different windows, because only one of them can be the foreground task at any one time.

+Syntax conventions

+In the descriptions below, we use these syntax conventions:

+str any valid expression evaluating to a string (see above)

+expr any valid expression evaluating to an integer (see above)

+Arguments surrounded by [] are optional.

+Arguments separated by I are alternatives.

+List of commands...

+The script language supports the following commands: